Hurricane Karl: Sourheastern Mexico

 billion), with insured losses at MXN2.5 billion (US$200 million).

-Aftermath

 Following severe flooding triggered by Karl, roughly 3,500 people sought refuge in shelters set up at schools throughout Veracruz.
 Between 250,000 and 500,000 people are believed to have been left homeless as 120 municipalities throughout the state experience extensive floods.
 Emergency officials stated that all warnings would remain in place despite Karl having already passed to keep the public informed of lingering danger.
 In the weeks following the hurricane, recovery crews cleared roughly 18,000 tonnes of debris throughout the state of Veracruz.

-Despite the destructive impacts in the wake of the storm, the name Karl was not retired and was used again in 2016.
-It was actually the costliest storm to not be retired, until it was surpassed by Imelda and several hurricanes in 2020, with Sally becoming the costliest non-retired storm.